JDHumphries/Delta-Fountains-App/README.md

 Mar.
 26, 2015
  - Eclipse version doesn't crash when closing activities
  - After some syncing errors, the Android Studio version is up and doesn't scrash when closing activities

+Apr.
+1, 2015
+ - Settings..java added for modifying the IP Address and Port Number
+ - Activities won't start unless they can connect to the server.
+This is a temporary fix for crashing